 Visiting Godolphin with your dog

-Godolphin’s estate covers around 500 acres and includes woodland, fields, open countryside and garden, so there’s plenty of places for you and your dog to explore.
+Godolphin’s estate covers over 500 acres and includes woodland, fields, open countryside and garden, so there’s plenty of places for you and your dog to explore.
+Find out below what you need to know for you and your dog to get the most from your visit, such as where your dog can (and can't go) and where to find water bowls.

 Where can my dog go?